mwridgway/akkr-gemini/IMPLEMENTATION_PLAN.md

-# Implementation Plan: CS:GO Analytics Engine
+# Implementation Plan: CS2 Analytics Engine

-This document outlines the iterative development plan for the CS:GO Analytics Engine, as specified in `REQUIREMENTS.md`.
+This document outlines the iterative development plan for the CS2 Analytics Engine, as specified in `REQUIREMENTS.md`.

 ## Phase 1: Project Setup and Core Architecture